 Even better, Nintendo Power discussed this in one of their magazines shortly after this episode aired... and listed the wrong answer as well.
 (They were notorious for being sarcastic in the letters section during this time period.)

-Supposedly, one contestant's $100 question in the original US series was "What color do you get when you mix yellow and blue?"
+One contestant's $500 question in the original US series was "What color do you get when you mix yellow and blue?"
 The contestant proceeded to ask the audience.
 98% gave the correct answer, which makes you wonder if the other 2% were just as idiotic, or if they were just trying to be funny (and also if the contestant was actually that stupid or if he lost a bet or something).
+That contestant, Lawrence Caplan, went on to see the $500,000 question, so maybe he was just nervous.

 In addition to the actual examples given above, an online urban legend circulated in 2007, where a contestant purportedly was asked "Which of the following is the largest?" as her $100 question.
 The four choices were peanut, elephant, moon and tennis ball.
 The contestant, so the story goes, proceeds to blow all three of her lifelines, not convinced that the largest – moon – is the correct answer.
 Her answer: Elephant.
 (An elephant is the larger to the naked eye when compared to the moon, but the question was going for the largest in physical size and mass, for which moon was the appropriate answer).
 The actual frame was from the British version of Millionaire?, where the contestant in question did rather well.